russjudge/RussJudge.WPFControlsAndStylizer/README.md

 By default, the ActivityIndicator is a circle.
 However, by setting the Height and Width differently, an elllipse is formed that will create a differently behaving activity indicator.

+### About
+This is a standard "About" window, stylized with the "DialogWindowStyle" that displays properties from any given Assembly.
+The default
+Assembly is the Entry Assembly.
+Open the About window with:

+`var optionalAssembly = System.Reflection.EntryAssembly;`

+`About.DisplayAbout("optional informational string", optionalAssembly);`

 ## Attached Properties